-- Children and young people (learners) have a right to: - Feel safe, be listened to, know their concerns will be taken seriously, and have their wishes and feelings taken into account. - Contribute to the development of school safeguarding policies. - o Receive help from a trusted adult. - Learn how to keep themselves safe, including online.
+- Children and young people (learners) have a right to: - Feel safe, be listened to, know their concerns will be taken seriously, and have their wishes and feelings considered. - Contribute to the development of school safeguarding policies. - · Receive help from a trusted adult. - Learn how to keep themselves safe, including online.